Updated: Oct 26, 2020

 PARKING: Plenty of free parking at Greenway skate park.

 BUILD NEW CYCLE TRAILS & LINKS THROUGH BEROWRA VALLEY NATIONAL PARK!
-Refuge Rocks lookout is precisely opposite the Westleigh Waterworks trails (H2O) so why aren't existing, much-loved trails like Cherrybrook, Westleigh, OMV and Quarry Road being improved, extended and officially linked together east/west through the National Park across Berowra & Pyes Creek?
-Building footbridges across these steep-sided creeks linking new and existing trails would create longer distances to ride, walk or run thereby facilitating safe offroad cycle commuting, overall better recreational access for surrounding local communities and visitors- and far greater appreciation and use of this vast, mostly inaccessible suburban National Park.
+Refuge Rocks lookout is precisely opposite the Westleigh Waterworks trails (H2O) so why aren't existing, much-loved trails like Cherrybrook, Westleigh, OMV and Quarry Road being improved, extended and officially linked together east/west through the National Park across Berowra & Pyes Creek for mountain bicycling?
+Building footbridges across these steep-sided creeks linking new and existing trails would create longer distances to ride, walk or run thereby facilitating safe offroad cycle commuting, overall better recreational access for surrounding local communities and visitors- less reasons to use a private car and add to congestion, and far greater appreciation and use of this vast, mostly inaccessible suburban National Park.

 COFFEE: Why, at Cherrybrook Shopping Centre of course!
 Safely access the shops on your bicycle from Greenway Park by riding down the sneaky path between the centre and the backyard of Carlisle Swimming.